 Infrastructure Finance and Development

 Barton attorneys are experienced advisors to sponsors and lenders on the financing aspects of infrastructure projects in various industry sectors.
-We advise on projects that combine different forms of structured finance techniques including monetizations, asset acquisitions, Islamic funding techniques, project bonds, securitizations, portfolio financings, restructurings, investment funds, leveraged finance, borrowing base structures and derivative products.
-We have experience in both domestic and international projects, and significant experience working with many global development agencies, such as the Overseas Private Investment Corporation (OPIC), the Development Bank off Latin America, the Inter-American Development Bank, and the Italian Export Credit Agency (SACE).
+We advise on projects that combine different forms of structured finance techniques including monetizations, asset acquisitions, Islamic funding techniques, project bonds, securitizations, portfolio financings, restructurings, investment funds, leveraged finance, borrowing base structures, and derivative products.
+We have experience in both domestic and international projects and significant experience working with many global development agencies, such as the Overseas Private Investment Corporation (OPIC), the Development Bank of Latin America, the Inter-American Development Bank, and the Italian Export Credit Agency (SACE).

-Barton has global expertise with all types of leveraged financings.
-We are experienced in a broad range of financing products including senior, high yield, mezzanine, second lien, subordinated debt, unitranches, bridge financing and vendor financings.
-We offer advice on financings related to primary LBOs, secondary buy-outs, public bids, private acquisitions, public to private, dividend recapitalizations and post-IPO financings.
+Barton has global experience with all types of leveraged financings.
+We are experienced in a broad range of financing products including senior, high yield, mezzanine, second lien, subordinated debt, unitranches, bridge financing, and vendor financings.
+We offer advice on financings related to primary LBOs, secondary buy-outs, public bids, private acquisitions, public to private, dividend recapitalizations, and post-IPO financings.
 We work alongside our Merger & Acquisition team to provide seamless delivery of corporate structuring as well as innovative financing solutions.

-Barton attorneys assist clients in all aspects of the development, construction, financing, restructuring and purchase and sale of projects in the domestic and international market.
-We advise on projects involving export credit agencies, project sponsors, commercial lenders, multilateral agencies, off takers, contractors and suppliers, developers and financial investors.
-The depth and breadth of our industry expertise in the energy and power sectors enables us to advise clients of emerging market and regulatory issues and to structure innovative solutions.
+Barton attorneys assist clients in all aspects of the development, construction, financing, restructuring, and purchase and sale of projects in the domestic and international market.
+We advise on projects involving export credit agencies, project sponsors, commercial lenders, multilateral agencies, off takers, contractors and suppliers, developers, and financial investors.
+The depth and breadth of our industry experience in the energy and power sectors enables us to advise clients on emerging market and regulatory issues and to structure innovative solutions.
 Most recently, we have been involved in the structuring of an LNG facility in Africa.